i-den/ticket-parser/README.md

 Ticket Parser is a small program to parse monthly server clamscans into separate tickets for each infected cPanel user

 ## Requirements
- - Java 8
+ - Java 8 & git installed
- - git
- - clamscan file
+ - network connection to maven central repo

 ## Getting Started
  - Pull repo locally